Deanne Foley: Feature films

 In 2012, Foley's first feature film, Beat Down, was released.
 She directed and co-wrote the film.
 The film is a comedy about a teenager named Fran (played by Marthe Bernard) who hopes to become a professional wrestler like her parents, despite her father's disapproval.
 The film garnered positive reviews and was nominated for three Canadian Comedy Awards, including one for Foley's directing.
 It was also named "Best of the Fest" at the Cinequest Film Festival in San Jose, California, where it made its debut.

-Her second feature film, Relative Happiness, was a Nova Scotia-Newfoundland coproduction.
+Her second feature film, Relative Happiness, was a Nova Scotia-Newfoundland co-production.
 The film is based on the novel of the same name by Cape Breton writer Lesley Crewe and stars Melissa Bergland, Aaron Poole and Susan Kent.
 Foley wrote the screenplay along with Iain MacLeod, Sherry White and Crewe.
 They opted to make the film more comedic than the novel in order for it to become a romantic comedy.
 The film's plot centres around Lexie (played by Bergland), a bed and breakfast owner who sets out to find love.
 Foley shot the film in Halifax over 16 days in Fall 2013.
 It had a budget of $1.25 million and was funded by Telefilm Canada.
 The film debuted May 15, 2014 at the Cannes Film Festival as part of Telefilm Canada's Perspective Canada Cannes program.
 Foley, along with the rest of her directing team, were nominated by the Directors Guild of Canada for the DGC Team Award for their work on the project.

 Television

 Foley also has experience with directing television series.
 In 2014, she directed two episodes of the CBC television series Republic of Doyle.
-Prior to that she had directed episodes for other television series, such as KINK, a documentary series where people share their sexual fantasies and beliefs, and A Guy and a Girl, a comedy series that aired on the W Network.
+Prior to that she had directed episodes for other television series, such as KinK, a documentary series where people share their sexual fantasies and beliefs, and A Guy and a Girl, a comedy series that aired on the W Network.
 She was also the creator and one of the directors of the television documentary series, Going the Distance, which aired in 2004 on Global Television.
 The show chronicled the lives of 13 different couples who were in long-term relationships.